From school parties to holiday clubs, scouts, guides, pre-school groups and youth clubs Chirk Castle is a fantastic day out for any self-guided group.

 The gardens are full of life and colour all year round, from the beautiful carpets of snowdrops in the early spring through to the fabulous autumn colour at the end of the year.

 We also have a large estate to explore.
-Starting at Home Farm we have a den building and natural play area which are popular with visitors of all ages.
-You can then explore the woodland walk which is home to veteran trees and a Site of Special Scientific Interest.
+You can explore the woodland walk which is home to veteran trees and a Site of Special Scientific Interest.

 Groups with EGM* can visit Chirk Castle for free.